Effective circulating volume

-The effective circulating volume (ECV) is the volume of arterial blood effectively perfusing tissue.
+In hematology, effective circulating volume (ECV) is the volume of arterial blood effectively perfusing tissue.
 ECV is a dynamic quantity and not a measurable, distinct compartment.
 This concept is useful for discussion of cardiovascular and renal physiology.

 Though ECV normally varies with extracellular fluid (ECF), they become uncoupled in diseases, such as congestive heart failure (CHF) or hepatic cirrhosis.
 In such cases, decreased ECV may lead to volume depletion responses and edema.

 Decreased ECV can stimulate renin secretion or stimulate a sympathetic nervous system response or prostaglandin release (all of which help mediate renal blood flow and glomerular filtration rate among other things).